EV & Hybrid Zone

 2026 Hyundai IONIQ 6 Long Range RWD — exterior side profile

-The IONIQ 6 is our top overall pick for 2026, and the reasoning starts with its 800V architecture.
-It delivers a 10–80% charge in approximately 18 minutes at a 350 kW charger — faster than any comparable vehicle at this price.
-EPA-rated at 361 miles, real-world range consistently lands at 330–345 miles in moderate climates based on fueleconomy.gov owner data.
+The IONIQ 6 earns the top spot because it dominates on the metric that actually ruins road trips: charging time.
+Its 800V architecture handles a 10–80% charge in roughly 18 minutes at a 350 kW charger.
+No mainstream EV at this price comes close.
+EPA-rated at 361 miles, real-world range lands at 330–345 miles in moderate climates based on fueleconomy.gov owner data — one of the smallest EPA-to-real-world gaps in the segment.

 Best Performance and Luxury EV 2026